WARNING: This Miracle Medication will stop RLS immediately

 If I had not gotten relief from my RLS, and continued getting so little sleep, I’m convinced I would’ve had a medical breakdown.
 The reason that prisoners of war are often deprived of sleep is that it breaks down their defenses.
 They are then more likely to share important enemy intelligence, and it eventually starts to make them crazy … literally.

-Here are the three (3) main benefits of low-dosage Methadone for RLS patients:
+Three (3) important benefits of low-dosage Methadone for RLS patients are:

 - Almost No Chance of Dependence – Dr. Earley has treated RLS patients at Johns Hopkins for over 25 years with low-dosage Methadone, and ZERO PATIENTS have had dependence issues.
 NOT ONE.
 Why?
 Dr. Earley told me when RLS patients take Methadone, it connects to different brain receptors than regular people, so therefore no patients get hooked.
 For me, that’s been true—when I take Methadone, I never get that loopy feeling that usually comes with pain medicine.

 - Effective Long-Term without Increased Dosage – Dr. Earley’s research has shown that after 10 years, 85% of RLS patients who started on Methadone were still taking the Rx successfully, as compared to 20% with dopamine drugs like Mirapex.
-Both my sister and I have been taking Methadone 13+ years, and it works as well today as it did on Day One – without increasing dosage.
+Both my sister and I have been taking Methadone 13+ years, and it works as well today as it did on Day One – without increasing the dosage.

-So here’s the BOTTOM LINE: if you have RLS, ask your doctor to look at, and read, the clinical information below from Johns Hopkins about RLS:
+So here’s the BOTTOM LINE: if you have RLS, ask your doctor to read the following clinical information from Johns Hopkins about RLS:

 Or better yet, print off and take some of these studies and links to your doctor and ask him/her to review them.
 Then hopefully s/he will consider prescribing low-dosage Methadone for your RLS.
 With all of the opioid abuse out there, some clinicians won’t prescribe Methadone, which I understand, but I think they should put their patients’ legitimate needs over their fears.

 But sometimes it doesn’t work.
-We live in rural southwest Virginia in a small town called Abingdon, and our region has a serious problem with opioid abuse and addiction.
+I live in rural southwest Virginia in a small town called Abingdon, and our region has a serious problem with opioid abuse and addiction.
 My primary care doctor listened to my request, then refused to consider prescribing Methadone.